waltherg/backup.waltherg.github.io/_posts/2014-02-19-PLOS_Biology_Topics.md

 Ever wonder what topics are discussed in PLOS Biology articles?
-Here I will apply an implementation of [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) (LDA) to a set of 1,754 PLOS Biology articles to work out what a possible collection of underlying topics could be.
+Here I will apply an implementation of [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) (LDA) on a set of 1,754 PLOS Biology articles to work out what a possible collection of underlying topics could be.

 I first read about LDA in [Building Machine Learning Systems with